 Jaclyn Dean graduated from Rice in 2012 with a BA in Political Science and Sociology and a minor in Poverty, Justice, and Human Capabilities.
-She currently serves as Policy and Government Affairs Director for the National Asian Pacific American Women's Forum in Washington, DC, guiding the organization's government relations and legislative affairs on policy issues in reproductive health and rights, immigrant rights, and economic justice.
+She currently serves as Director of Congressional Relations for Reproductive Health at the National Partnership for Women & Families, a DC-based advocacy group dedicated to promoting fairness in the workplace and access to quality, affordable health care, including reproductive health.
+She previously worked at the National Asian Pacific American Women's Forum, where she led the organization's policy and government affairs work on reproductive health and immigrant rights.

 In recognition of these achievements, CSWGS is pleased to name Dean the 2020-2021 recipient of our Distinguished Alumna Award, our first PJHC minor to be so honored.